 With the adoption of the Local Plan, Barnsley is expected to see high levels of growth over the next 10 years.
-Adequate transport investment will be required (which is likely to include the building of new roads / infrastructure) to ensure this development takes place on a sustainable basis, is accessible for all users and does not place undue pressure on the transport network.
+Transport investment will be required (which is likely to include the building of new roads / infrastructure) to ensure we maintain a high-quality strategic network as we grow.
+We need to ensure that development takes place on a sustainable basis, is accessible for all users and does not place undue pressure on the transport network.

-Objective 3 - Reduce on conventional vehicular trips on the network, particularly at peak time
+Objective 3 - Reduce conventional vehicular trips on the network, for journeys of less than 2 miles